 Each campus has a campus behavior coordinator to apply discipline management techniques and administer consequences for certain student misconduct, as well as provide a point of contact for student misconduct.
-The contact information for each campus behavior coordinator is located on the campus website.
+The contact information for each campus behavior coordinator is available on the district's website.